edleafvirtual/Project-2.-Iowa_Liquor_Sales/README.md

 ![](https://www.leafwebstudio.com/wp-content/uploads/2022/07/png-20.png)

-## Iowa Alcoholic Beverages Division 2022 Prediction
+## Iowa Alcoholic Beverages Division - 2022 Income Prediction
+#### Since 2020, humanity has been facing epic challenges.
+The pandemic spread division within the community, making it harder to socialize and keep the microeconomics running.
+Our stakeholder, [Iowa Alcoholic Beverages Division](https://abd.iowa.gov/ "Iowa Alcoholic Beverages Division"), has been requested a predictive model using Machine Learning in order to be prepared for possible future scenarios.

+####

-#### Iowa Liquor Sales Project is an exercise that is part of Coding Dojo: Data Science Bootcamp, where I'm trying to show how Industrial Engineering and Data Science would live together when we want to improve business process/KPI performances.
+#### Iowa Liquor Sales Project is an exercise that is part of Coding Dojo: Data Science Bootcamp, where I'm trying to show how Industrial Engineering and Data Science would be merged when we want to improve business process/KPI performances in current Industry 4.0.
 <img src="https://raw.githubusercontent.com/matiassingers/awesome-readme/master/icon.png" align="right" />

 ## Author